 What is the course about?

-In this online art history course we will look at a short but important period in art history, starting from the aftermath of the First World War, and then stepping into the Berlin music halls of the 1920s and the modernist Bauhaus School of Art.
-We will explore the lives and works of artists such as Otto Dix, Kathe Kollwitz, George Grosz, Kurt Schwitters and Paul Klee, as well as movements such as Dada, Surrealism and New Objectivity.
+This art history course focuses on a short yet extremely influential period in modern Europe.
+After starting with the aftermath of the First World War and its political upheavals, we move into the counter-culture of Cologne, the cabarets of Berlin and the various versions of the Bauhaus.
+We explore the lives and work of artists including Otto Dix, Käthe Kollwitz, George Grosz, Kurt Schwitters, Jeanne Mammen, Hannah Höch, Max Ernst, Anni Albers and Paul Klee, as well as the movements of Dada and New Objectivity.

 What will we cover?